Japan PM Shinzo Abe embroiled in land-sale scandal

 'My way of thinking'

 The story first broke in February after a local assembly member sued the government for not disclosing the details of the sale.

-The Prime Minister was fielding questions about the school by the middle of February, when he denied any connection to the sale.
+The Prime Minister was fielding questions about the school by the middle of February, when he denied any connection to the transaction.

 But he told lawmakers his wife said Kagoike is a passionate educator who shares his "way of thinking very much."